typotheque/text-shaping/docs/glyph-naming.md

 ### Shorthands for systematic names

-When there is no ambiguity inside a script, the dashes in phonetic segmentation may be systematically omitted.
+When there is no ambiguity inside a script, the dashes in phonetic segmentation (only in phonetic segmentation, not elsewhere) may be systematically omitted.

     ku..Taml    # ‹கு› “ku” (ku) instead of “k u”, Tamil kssa..Taml  # ‹க்ஷ› “kssa” (kṣa) instead of ”k ssa”, Tamil